Do you feel like everything in your life is chaotic and spiraling out of your control?

 To claw your way out.

-To use the last bit of deep down energy to begin rebuilding piece by piece.
+To use the last bit of deep down energy to rebuild yourself piece by piece.

-Don’t think you’ll get a fresh new slate or a new clean start because this is your life and everything that came to be, has happened.
+Don’t think you’ll get a fresh new slate or a new clean start with a snap of a finger.
+This is your life and everything that came to be has happened.
+There is no hiding from it.
 But it doesn’t mean that what has happened is all that is you.
-You don’t let the chaos and turmoil consume you.
+You don’t let the chaos and depression consume you.

 But more importantly, you’ll feel something electrifying surging through your body — a feeling of self-worth and drive to live.